tdewin/best-practices-guide/job_configuration/replication_job.md

 implemented redundant across both sides. vCenter Server (and vCD) infrastructure should be as well considered for the failover scenario.
 In most cases, Veeam do not need a vCenter Server for replica target processing.
-It can be best practice to add the ESXi hosts directly to Veeam Backup & Replication as managed servers and to perform replication without vCenter Server on the target side.
+It can be best practice to add the ESXi hosts from the replica target side (only) directly to Veeam Backup & Replication as managed servers and to perform replication without vCenter Server on the target side.
+In this szenario a failover an be performed from the Veeam console without an working vCenter Server itself (for example to failover the vCenter Server).

 Replication bandwidth estimation has always been a challenge, because it depends on multiple factors such as the number and size of VMs, change